 For the regular loan, you must be a resident of the EU/EEA or Switzerland and have lived in the Netherlands for at least the last 5 years or be working for at least 56 hours per month.
 Remember that you must pay back your loan(s) after you graduate.

 As working student you can be eligible for the student loan.
 On College Life Work can find positions that can help you meet the 56 hour requirement.
-For example, if you apply to become a driver for Takeaway.com, you will be have to opportunity to be eligible for the regular loan.
+For example, if you work as a courier at Just Eat Takeaway, you will be have to opportunity to be eligible for the regular loan.
+You can apply immediately to work for this employer & start meeting the 56 hour requirement in the following cities:

 The supplementary grant is an additional grant that is converted into a gift (i.e. you do not have to pay back), if you graduate within 10 years.
 You are eligible for this grant if you meet the requirements for the student loan and your parent's combined income is lower than the threshold fixed by DUO.
 DUO has a calculator that you can use to see if you fall within the range of the supplementary grant.